Skip to flight searchSkip to main content

 JetBlue

-Passengers flying with JetBlue can take drones with them in both checked and carry on luggage.
-If passengers choose to travel with a drone as carry on, it must fit underneath their seat, or in the overhead bin, with the battery fully installed, and remain switched off for the entire duration of the flight.
+• Passengers flying with JetBlue can take drones with them in both checked and carry-on luggage.
+If you choose to travel with a drone as a carry-on, it must fit underneath the seat in front of you, or in the overhead bin, with the battery fully installed, and remain switched off for the entire duration of the flight.

-With regards to batteries, passengers can take up to 2 spare lithium-ion batteries between 100 and 160-watt-hours as carry on items, as long as they are within the terminal protected with tape, or stored within a plastic bag.
+• With regards to batteries, you can take up to 2 spare lithium-ion batteries between 100 and 160 watt-hours as carry-on items, as long as they are within the terminal protected with tape, or stored within a plastic bag.
 There are currently no restrictions in place for drone batteries under 100-watt-hours.

 Nicaragua